Food safety

 Clarification of the results

-The norms applied within the Vion internal microbiological standards for product hygiene are substantially stricter than those required by legislation.
-This means that legal compliance is guaranteed at all times.
+The norms applied in Vion’s internal microbiological standards for product hygiene are substantially stricter than those required by legislation.
+This ensures that legal compliance is guaranteed at all times.
 Given the natural variation in bacterial counts, it is unlikely that all samplings will always comply to our strict internal standards.
-However, by striving for a percentage that is as high as possible, we can achieve a continuous improvement in levels of food safety.
-For both pork and beef, we see a slight negative trend at specific locations.
-Improvement in this KPI is urged at these locations and will be monitored closely in 2022.
+However, by striving for a percentage that is as high as possible, we can achieve a continuous improvement in food safety.